Grow Herbs In Your Garden

 Herbs like Echinacea and calendula provide large, bright blooms.

-Don’t hesitate to include the colourful accents of non-herbal flowers, such as daisies, cosmos, bachelor buttons, and zinnias, because they provide additional color for your herbal crafts projects.
+Don’t hesitate to include the colorful accents of non-herbal flowers, such as daisies, cosmos, blush roses, bachelor buttons, and zinnias, because they provide additional color for your herbal crafts projects.

 Subtle color contrasts can work well if the herbs present a variety of textures.
 In the Caprilands of Connecticut, one of Aldema Simmonsj’s best-known herb gardeners has grey and grey herbs.